varzakis/STIR_EARL_demo/README.md

 ## About

 ### EARL Standard
-The EARL (EANM Research Ltd.) program provides guidelines and accreditation for quantitative PET/SPECT imaging.
+The EARL (EANM Research Ltd.) program provides guidelines and accreditation for quantitative SPECT imaging.
 This demo uses the EARL NEMA IEC Body Phantom specification with 6 spheres to demonstrate a complete SPECT workflow including Monte Carlo simulation, scatter correction, and OSEM reconstruction.

 ### Key Packages